WxxShirley/LLMNodeBed/README.md

-# Do We Really Need LLMs for Graph Tasks?
+# (tentative) Do We Really Need LLMs for Graph Tasks?
 A Benchmark

 This is our ongoing project to explore the effectiveness of Large Language Models (LLMs) for graph tasks using two popular approaches:

 * **LLM as Encoder**: Utilize LLMs' text representation capabilities to generate node embeddings.
 Compare these with embeddings from smaller language models and shallow methods.
 * **LLM as Predictor**: Harness LLMs' reasoning abilities to directly predict node labels.
 Evaluate this in both supervised and zero-shot scenarios.

+## Work in Progress

+### **RQ1 How Effective Are LLMs as Enhancers?**

+- [ ] GNN as Backbones - investigate the effectiveness of LLM's generated embeddings, compare it with small-scale LMs and shallow embedding
+- [ ] TAPE and OFA - investigate i) the quality of LLM's generated text for downstream tasks, ii) the effectiveness of LLM's generated embeddings

 ## Dataset & Setup